-Mr Maimon’s work contains besides this so many acute remarks that he could not publish it without creating a favourable impression, and without in the least thereby offending me even though he takes a completely different path than me; for he is of one mind with me as to the necessity of a reform in establishing the principles of metaphysics, and few want to be convinced of this necessity.
+Mr Maimon’s work contains besides this so many acute remarks that he could have published it and any time and created a favourable impression; this would not offend me in the least , even though he takes a completely different path than me; for he is of one mind with me as to the necessity of a reform in establishing the principles of metaphysics, and few are interested in being convinced of this necessity.
 There is, dear friend, just one request that I cannot agree to: the publication of this work with an accompanying commendation from me - since it is in fact for the most part directed against me.
 So that is my judgement, if this work is to be published.
 But if you want my advice as to whether to publish it as it stands, then I recommend that since Mr Maimon is presumably not indifferent to being completely understood and if he has the time before approaching a publisher, then he might apply it to delivering a whole system [ein Ganzes].
 This would clearly show not only the way he thinks of the principles of a priori knowledge, but also the implications of his system for the solution of the problems of pure reason (after all, this is the most essential of the goals of metaphysics ).
-Here the antinomies of pure reason can provide a good touchstone, and may convince him of the following: that human understanding is not of the same species as divine understanding so that it can be taken to differ from it only by limitation, i.e. in degree - that unlike divine understanding, human understanding must be treated as a faculty of thinking, not of intuiting and must always have a completely different faculty (or receptivity) of intuition at its side, or better as its matter, in order to produce cognition; and that, because intuition merely provides us with appearances and the thing itself [die Sache selbst] is a mere concept of reason, the antinomies, arising entirely from the confusion of the two, can never be resolved unless the possibility of synthetic a priori propositions is deduced according to my principles.
+Here the antinomies of pure reason can provide a good touchstone, and may convince him of the following: that human understanding is not of the same species as divine understanding so that it can be taken to differ from it only by limitation, i.e. in degree - that unlike divine understanding, human understanding must be treated as a faculty of thinking, not of intuiting, and must always have a completely different faculty (or receptivity) of intuition at its side, or better as its matter, in order to produce cognition; and that, because intuition merely provides us with appearances and the thing itself [die Sache selbst] is a mere concept of reason, the antinomies, arising entirely from the confusion of the two, can never be resolved unless the possibility of synthetic a priori propositions is deduced according to my principles.

 I remain ever your true servant and friend